prashantbhandari128/db-sync/README.md

 ### Database Setup

-Run the commands in the **Package Manager Console** on **Visual Studio**:
+Run the commands in the **Nuget Package Manager Console** on **Visual Studio**:

 1. **Local Database (SQLite)**
-   - The local database will be created automatically in the user's Local Application Data folder upon the first run of the application.
+   - The local database will be created automatically in the user's Local Application Data folder.
 However, you can manage it using [DB Browser for SQLite](https://sqlitebrowser.org/) for any manual operations.
-   - To set up the database schema using Entity Framework Core, navigate to the project directory in your terminal and run the following command:
      ```bash
      Add-Migration Init -Context LocalDbContext
      Update-Database update -Context LocalDbContext